Joe2308/hooplife-ms4/README.md

 1. Manage reviews - (Admin can delete innappropriate or offensive reviews)
 1. Django admin CMS - (Fully customisable backend content management system where admin can control all database models from accounts to products and emails)

 I have used a fixed navigation bar to allow users to move to any other section from their current section.
 Navigation has been kept simple and obvious.
-There are also call to action buttons and text to encourage new visitors to create an account.
+There are also call to action buttons and text to encourage new visitors to complete a purchase.

 ## Skeleton: